 49-02-01-02.
 Location of instruction.

-The education requirements in this article may be satisfied by instruction provided at a single school of massage or by attendance at more than one school, as long as the hours of total instruction provided to the student are not redundant and satisfy the other requirements in this article.
+The education requirements in this article may be satisfied by instruction provided at a single school of massage and/or school offering a massage program or by attendance at more than one school, as long as the hours of total instruction provided to the student are not redundant and satisfy the other requirements in this article.
 An applicant shall submit a diploma or other credentials from each school attended.